Probesys/lotemplate/README.md

 What makes this tool different from others are the following features :

-* The templates are in DOCS or ODT format
+* The templates are in DOCX or ODT (Word or Libre Office) format
 * Template can have complex structures (variables, loop, conditions, counters, html,...)
 * The tool can scan the template to extract the variables sheet
 * The tool can be called by an API, a CLI or a python module.